Škabrnja massacre: Prelude

 Despite the ceasefire, the JNA carried out an assault against Škabrnja and Nadin between 4 and 10 October.
 Its attack on Nadin, led by armoured vehicles and infantry, was repulsed; Škabrnja was targeted by artillery and cluster munitions.
-The attack resulted in the deaths of four ZNG troops and damage to two-dozen houses and a school.
+The attack resulted in the deaths of four ZNG troops and damage to two dozen houses and a school.
 Following the attack, the ZNG's Staff of the Zadar Sector Defence established the 750-strong Škabrnja Independent Battalion to improve the defensive capabilities of the two villages.
 Its area of responsibility encompassed 32 km of ZNG positions east of Zadar.
 The battalion deployed two companies, consisting of 240 soldiers, along 6 km of frontline around Škabrnja and a 100-strong company in Nadin.
-Despite their numbers, the effectiveness of the battalion was diminished due to shortage of weapons.
+Despite their numbers, the effectiveness of the battalion was diminished due to a shortage of weapons.
 The unit had sufficient weapons to arm 70 percent of its troops and 30 percent of that stockpile consisted of antiquated firearms or hunting weapons.
 The civilian population of the two villages was evacuated to the islands of Ugljan and Dugi Otok.
 Five busloads of refugees returned on 6 November, following a new ceasefire.
 The ZNG was renamed the Croatian Army (Hrvatska vojska – HV) in early November.